kenji03/Question-App/README.md

     The small map below a question form is tracking user's positioin with a pink marker.
 The pop up will be shown only when clicking the marker and the coordinates does not inserted into the form when it is clicked.

   3. Question Form
     This form is for creating questions of Quiz App.
-Each enrty must be filled in and if there is non-sense input, the upload will not be carried out.If the upload button is pushed, the data in the form will be sent to a database and "Upload Has Completed" message will be displayed.
+Each enrty must be filled in and if there is non-sense input, the upload will not be carried out.
+If the upload button is pushed, the data in the form will be sent to a database and "Upload Has Completed" message will be displayed.

    <h3>*Menu in a side bar does not have any functions</h3>